What would a lawyer do at his own accident scene?May 12, 2017 10:59 am

 Identify the players

 Third, I attempted to get the two other driver’s names, insurance companies and policy numbers.
 This is critical here in New Hampshire.
-As reported by the local media, in New Hampshire the Chiefs of Police have recently interpreted a state law to mean that local police departments can no longer release accident reports.
+The Chiefs of Police have recently interpreted a state law to mean that local police departments can no longer release accident reports.
 This means that when the police arrive and take down each driver’s information they will not release it.
 The only way to obtain information that is necessary to make a report to your insurance company, or to start an action against the other driver’s insurance company is to get the accident report from the Department of Safety.
 This can take time so it is much better to get this information at the scene.

 A picture is worth a thousand words